telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 The ComboBox uses [Kendo UI templates](/framework/templates/overview) to provide full control over the way pop-up items are rendered.

+For more information on the capabilities and syntax of the templates, refer to the [documentation]({% slug overview_kendoui_templatescomponent %}).

 ### Item Templates

+The item template manages the way the list items of a ComboBox are rendered.

-The example below demonstrates how to define an item template.
+The following example demonstrates how to define an item template.

 ###### Example